MJspitta/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. Function that copies a string
 3. Function that compares two strings
 4. Function that reverses the content of a array of integers
+5. Changes all lowercase letters of a string to uppercase